mahmoodn/gpu-bench-suite/Tensorflow/README.md

 There are some examples in the tensorflow/tensorflow/examples.Do not import tensorflow from its source directory; change directory to outside the TensorFlow source tree, and relaunch your Python interpreter from there.

+Image label

-Image label `bazel build tensorflow/examples/label_image/...` and
+Build: `bazel build tensorflow/examples/label_image/...`

+Run: `bazel-bin/tensorflow/examples/label_image/label_image`

+Multibox detector

+Build: `bazel build tensorflow/examples/multibox_detector/...`

+Run: `bazel-bin/tensorflow/examples/multibox_detector/detect_objects`

+and